Concordium/concordium.github.io/source/mainnet/net/guides/graviton-hackathon.rst

 Graviton Hackathon Essentials
 ============================

-This page helps you to get started with Concordium for the Graviton hackathon XXMonthXX ## - ##, 2023.
+This page helps you to get started with Concordium for the Graviton hackathon June 14 - 28, 2023.

-With a total of $15K in prizes, it is the largest Concordium hackathon ever held.
+With a total of $100K in bounties and grants, it is the largest Concordium hackathon ever held.
-You can sign up and read more about the bounties and timelines on the `hackathon website <https://gitcoin.co/hackathon/concordium-identity/onboard>`_.
+You can sign up and read more about the bounties and timelines on the `hackathon website <https://concordia.devfolio.co/>`_.

+Focus areas for this hackathon are:

+    - Decentralized Finance (DeFi)

+    - Decentralized Identities

+    - Web3 Experiences (DAO Tools, Gaming, Mobile dApps, etc)

 Workshop Sessions
 =================